 Hearing and sight are two of the most valuable and important things to protect in the workplace.
-However, while precautions can easily be taken to prevent eye injuries, the U.S. Centers for Disease Control and Prevention note that about 2,000 eye-related injuries happen to workers each day.
-These injuries not only cause workers to miss days on the job, but also can be severe enough to cause permanent damage.
+However, while precautions can easily be taken to prevent eye injuries, the U.S. Centers for Disease Control and Prevention notes that about 2,000 eye-related injuries happen to workers each day.
+These injuries not only cause workers to miss days on the job but also can be severe enough to cause permanent damage.
 This is both dangerous for employees and can be counterproductive and costly for businesses.
 It's in everyone's best interests to make eye safety a priority in the workplace - here are five tips to get you started:

 "Wear eye protection that is appropriate for your work conditions."

 The American Optometric Association highlights the importance of always wearing eye protection that is appropriate for your work conditions.
 For example, safety glasses may be best for work conditions in which dust or flying particles are a frequent hazard, such as in most industrial fabricating environments.
 Variations of the glasses come with protective side shields that provide a more comprehensive shield against debris.
 Goggles, on the other hand, are necessary in environments where chemicals or diseases are present.
 Goggles provide a tight shield over the eyes to ensure that liquids such as chemical splashes don't make contact with the eyes or direct area around them.
 In some cases, face shields or other larger protective measures may be needed.